 For example, the city of Helsingborg in Sweden shared imagery of their whole municipality on Mapillary as part of an open data campaign; while the Road Administration in Lithuania has published imagery of their whole road network to make government data more accessible and useful for anyone.

 - Your images contain valuable data that our technology can detect and extract for you to speed up your workflows.
-Anytime you want, you can upgrade your experience and purchase a license for object detection (e.g utility poles, streetlights, curbs, road barriers, etc.) and traffic sign extraction to edit maps or update your geospatial datasets.
+Anytime you want, you can view object detections (e.g utility poles, streetlights, curbs, road barriers, etc.) and traffic sign extractions.

 Amsterdam is another great example of an open data initiative by the city government